Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-Grinch snowball cookies are melt-in-your-mouth delicious!
-These treats start with an incredibly buttery and crumbly cookie base, covered in a delectable powdered sugar coating that only makes these goodies even more scrumptious.
+Grinch snowball cookies will melt in your mouth!
+These treats start with an incredibly buttery and crumbly cookie base covered in a delectable powdered sugar coating.

-You’ll find the cookie bursting with decadent chocolate chips the minute you take a bite, and the grinchy green color is sure to get you into the holiday spirit.
+You’ll find the cookie bursting with decadent chocolate chips the minute you take a bite, and the bright green color is sure to get you into the holiday spirit.

 To make these festive cookies, you’ll need: